jmsanchezbz/ii-html-css-tools-pec3/README.md

 Feel free to create a [new issue](https://github.com/uoc-advanced-html-css/uoc-boilerplate/issues/new/) or drop me a line at jorditarrida@uoc.edu.

 Are you using this Boilerplate for your projects or for educational purposes?
 I would love to hear about it!

+## AI Generated page with chat GPT

+PROMPT: Generate a web page with html and css separeated about a Cooking contest 2024 edition formed by the following elements:
+- A header with two sides, left one with title Cooking contest 2024 edition, and right side with a menu with home, the contest, recipes and Contestants element where Contestants is the active item with a button like with black background, white letters and rounded corners.
+- A footer with two sides as well, left side has a title Cooking contest 2024 edition with social networks icons (facebook, linkedin, youtube and instagram) links under it.
+The right side has a three column menus with Recipes(Cajun seafood pasta, cedar planked salmon, poulet au vinagre), Contestants (John Cooper, Marta Alonso and Mary Ann Stones) and Contest editions (2024, 2023 and 2022).
+Footer has a border top solid 1px grey.
+- A main content with an h1 ‘Contestants’ with text under ‘This section describes the recipes of the best contestans’.
+Under that an image with food chef preparation full width with rounded borders and margins on both sides.
+Under the image there is an h2 with ‘The recipes’ and under the text ‘These are the recipes of the best contestatnts’.
+Below that there are three cards with the name of the recipe at the top, below an image of the chef with clip-shape circle at the left and the name of the chef and under a critic of the recipe.

+Titles and h1.. are black and text is grey, as well as social network icons